 The Porsche Panamera Executive Successfully Competes With the Big Boys

 The Mercedes wins when it comes to its gaping, effortless strides down the road, but the Porsche wins in terms of handling and precision performance.
 Even in the most docile comfort mode, you never forget...

-Some favor flair, others prefer practical.
-The collection of things that gets us through the day-to-day is a mini representation of who we are and how we move through life.
-Here are the everyday carry...
+The things that get us through the day-to-day are a mini representation of who we are and how we move through life.

 Designed by 11-time surfing world champion Kelly Slater.